 But again, this is a bonus step that you may or may not take into consideration.

-The final step is testing the application and seeing how it works.
+The final step is to test the application and see how it works.
 This step should be thorough and cover all possible Use Cases.
 It should even cover some abnormal behavior and how things might go wrong.
 Let it take its time and don’t rush it.
 The cool thing about the android studio is that it lets you test your application in actual environments.
 While you can run your code on your phone and test its performance there, physically, the most common practice is to use the emulators that simulate the performance of various phones.
 You’ll find a big set of phones to choose from, as well as a set of android systems for each phone.

-If you follow the steps right, it might be a week worth of work or even less until you finish your application.
+If you follow the steps right, it might be a week’s worth of work or even less until you finish your application.
 Don’t hesitate if you get stuck at some point.
-There are multiple forums out there to help with any problem you might encounter.
-Befriend stackoverflow.com; it will answer all your need – or at least a big majority-.
+There are multiple forums out there to help with any problems you might encounter.
+Befriend stackoverflow.com; it will answer all your needs – or at least a big majority.
 A lot of people have been there and you’re not alone.
 If you stop somewhere or get lost, feel free to re-iterate over the steps.
 They are meant to help you deliver a better Android application.
 If you don’t want to get started from scratch, you can rather look for app templates that will be helpful in taking you a leap forward.
 There are several sites that offer such app templates – just google for android app templates, free android app template or premium android app code etc., depending upon your needs and budget.
 You can also explore github to find open source templates that can help you get started in no time.

 Nothing will rival the joy of getting your first application done and running!